 Due to the growth of succulent plants, these plants need to be replanted every one and a half to two years.
 This is only the case if the new pot is about twice the size of the previous one.
 It is important to watch for the appearance of the root in the soil, as this is the most telltale sign that you need to repot your succulent plant.

-What items are needed to replant succulents?
+What tools are needed to replant succulents?

 The essential items for repotting succulents can be read below:

-- New pots: The new pot must be significantly larger than the existing one.
+• New pots: The new pot must be significantly larger than the existing one.
 In general, the new pot should be one and a half to two times the size of the existing one.

-- Fresh soil: As the new pot will be bigger, you’ll need to put in more soil, so get new, fresh, nutrient-rich soil.
+• Fresh soil: As the new pot will be bigger, you’ll need to put in more soil, so get new, fresh, nutrient-rich soil.

-- Knife (optional): You need a knife to loosen or cut the roots, but you don’t necessarily need to use one, because your succulent may not have roots that are clumped together.
+• Knife (optional): You need a knife to loosen or cut the roots, but you don’t necessarily need to use one, because your succulent may not have roots that are clumped together.

-What is the best soil mix for repotting succulents?
+What soil mix for repotting succulents?

 A well-draining soil mix is the best choice for succulent plants.
 As mentioned above, do not flood the plant with water.
 However, attention should also be given not to allow the soil to drain too quickly.
 A suitable soil mix is sandy and may contain pumice and perlite.
 These materials cause the water to run off correctly.
 If the run-off is too fast, the roots may rot.